Aditdoshi1/Snake-Game/README.md

 Finally, the [Run] section specifies the executable file to be launched after installation.

-To add this script to a GitHub repository, create a new file in the root directory of the repository and name it with the .iss extension.
-Then copy and paste the script into the new file and commit the changes.
-This will allow other users to download and install the Snake game directly from the repository.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.